seanjohnno/webcrawler/README.md

 ```

 ## *TODO
+* Handle index file (no path)
+* Link rewriting for resources not on same domain
+* - Query params
+* Error retry.
+Just adding links no good as you lose context (depth, parent)
 * Use a buffer for fileOutputHandler so its not loading all bytes into memory
-* Adding additional links for ctrawler to fetch (use case = retrying errors)
-* Link rewriting for resources not on same domain
 * Add ability to use as command line utility as well as go lib
 * Concurrency